tc39/notes/es8/2018-01/jan-23.md

 RJE: Officers positions: we'll take a formal vote, unusual in TCs.
 Need to ascertain the voting members, will discuss tomorrow.
 Unless I got objection, it's my intent to have one motion for all three positions as a slate; if not we'll take them one-by-one.
 Should be straightforward to do tomorrow.

-YK: Can I request we attempt to approve thru unanimous consent and avoid a formal vote?
+YK: Can I request we attempt to approve through unanimous consent and avoid a formal vote?

 RJE: Sounds good.